forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 ## Deployment

-We recommend using some time to research the different [hosting options](/docs/hosting/) for static sites to find the one that fits your needs best.
+We recommend using some time to research the different [hosting options](/docs/hosting/) for static sites to find the one that fits your needs best: [ZEIT Now](https://zeit.co/home), [Netlify](https://netlify.com), [GitHub Actions](https://github.com/features/actions), etc.

 **Additional Resources:**